 Qatar Ballroom, LBC

-The Scholars Mixer is a student created, planned, and hosted event that provides students interested in research the opportunity to meet and informally discuss opportunities with Tulane faculty.
-This event provides a stress-free environment where these conversations can occur naturally.
+The Scholars Mixer is a student created, planned, and hosted event that provides students and faculty a forum to discuss research and scholarly engagement opportunities across disciplines.

 CELT and NTC have partnered to create Research Lunches, an informal lunchtime discussion between faculty and students about the research process.
 Students often only see the polished result of years of work, this is a unique opportunity for students to learn about the trials and tribulations of research.
 We invite faculty to discuss that time your hypothesis was wrong, or you had to start from scratch, or how you even come up with a research idea in the first place.
 The ultimate goal of these lunches is to create a small community of approachable faculty and interested students.

 In Fall 2017 CELT and NTC will host four Research Lunches, once per month.
 Each Research Lunch will take place on Tuesday from 12:30 - 1:30 in the Lobby of Cudd Hall.
 Lunch will be provided.

 Fall 2017 Research Lunch Schedule:

 September: Tuesday 19 | 12:30 -1:30 | Dr. Karissa Haugeberg, History